rxwei/CoreTensor/README.md

-# Project CoreTensor
+# CoreTensor

-**CoreTensor** is a sub-project of the DLVM project, providing *DLVM Core* and *NNKit* with a library for tensor shaping, storage, indexing, slicing, linear algebra shape transformation and collection behavior.
+**CoreTensor** is a tensor library and a sub-project of the DLVM project.

+It provides:
+- Shaping
+- Storage
+- Indexing
+- Slicing
+- Linear algebra shape transformations
+- Broadcasting
+- Collection behavior

 ## Libraries